 How Proper Breathing Helps Your Singing

-If you’re singing a song and suddenly start gasping for breath, the performance is often over.
+When it comes to singing, breathing is really important.
+If you go to sing something and suddenly start gasping for breath, the performance is often over.
 It brings the audience back into reality, away from the magic of the song.

 Unfortunately, most singers experience this at some point while they learn.
 But just as you can improve your ability to reach high notes or stay within your vocal range, you can also learn to manage your breath properly.
 It’s all about breathing from the diaphragm.
 The organ plays a central role in singing.